mhvis/samsung-tv-control/README.md

 # Samsung TV control

-This is a simple Java library/API for controlling a Samsung Smart TV that listens on port 55000.
+This is a simple Java library/API for controlling a Samsung Smart TV over the network that listens on port 55000.
 Samsung TV's built in 2014 and later use encryption and can therefore **not** be controlled by this library!

 The protocol information has been gathered from here: http://sc0ty.pl/2012/02/samsung-tv-network-remote-control-protocol/

+It is not possible to connect to a TV over the network when it is powered off, thus it is not possible to turn on a TV in this manner.

 ## Javadoc